TheLuciferX/EE-JS/README.md

 [EE-JS](https://github.com/TheLuciferX/EE-JS)
 ===============
+EE JS is a web game developed using node.js

-This is a game made in a node.js web application.
+* This is a game made in a node.js web application.

-The game is a sandbox game, a remake of the Flash (AS3) game Everybody Edits.\n
+* The game is a sandbox game, a remake of the Flash (AS3) game Everybody Edits.

-All in-game graphic assets were taken from the game Everybody Edits.
+* All in-game graphic assets were taken from the game Everybody Edits.

->Uses mobgoDB as the database (must run a mongodb server to use).\n
+* Uses mobgoDB as the database (must run a mongodb server to use).
->This game also has multiplayer support.
+* This game also has multiplayer support.

 How does multiplayer work:
 ------------